zl2avf/si5351-sampling-detector/README.md

 N=number of capacitors (in this case 2), and R5 is the series resistance feeding the switch

-If decide to change these values then change the value of C13 such that XC13=R7 at the same cutoff frequency.
+If you decide to change these values then change the value of C13 such that XC13=R7 at the same cutoff frequency.

 The si5351 synthesiser has a maximum frequency of 160MHz which sets the top frequency for this receiver to 80MHz.
 The PCB itself will go higher if you substitute an alternate signal source.